 A bowl of beyran arrives clear and pale — fragrant lamb broth over white rice, with shreds of tender meat floating.
 The first spoonful is comfort: rich-but-clear broth, soft rice, melt-in-mouth lamb.
 Then the diner picks up the red-oil jug and drizzles 1-2 tbsp of fire-red oil into the bowl — the surface transforms into a swirling galaxy of orange-red.
 The first spoonful after the oil hits is electric: garlic-pepper-lamb-fat all blooming together, the rice carrying everything.
 The bowl gets progressively more intense with each spoon as the oil mixes in.
 After two bowls of beyran at 7am, you understand why Gaziantep men consider it medicine.

-Beyran's flavor profile is created entirely at the table by the drizzle of pepper-and-garlic oil — without the oil, the dish is mild lamb-rice soup; with the oil, it's a flavor bomb.
+Beyran's flavor profile is created at the bowl at serving: pounded raw garlic and red pepper flakes are added and the bowl is brought back to a boil — without the oil, the dish is mild lamb-rice soup; with the oil, it's a flavor bomb.
 This DIY assembly is functional: each diner customizes heat level, and the oil maintains its potency separately rather than dissolving into the broth.
 The clear broth (made from clean lamb bones, simmered low, fat skimmed) is essential — a cloudy or fatty broth would obscure the flavors.
 The lamb is shredded (not chunky) to ensure even distribution and proper texture against soft rice.

 Variations